bonitasoft/bonita-doc/md/define-who-can-do-what.md

 1. Set the name: _Manager of the user who provided answer_
 1. Click on **Next** button
 1. Click on the pencil icon
-1. Select **Script** and paste the following script (it will search for the id of the user who performed the task _Review and answer claim_):
+1. Select **Script** and paste the following Groovy script (it will search for the id of the user who performed the task _Review and answer claim_):

    ``` groovy
    import org.bonitasoft.engine.bpm.flownode.ArchivedHumanTaskInstance